 When we trust our health to our doctors and care team, we expect the best results possible.

 You should never put your life in the hands of a physician you do not feel you can trust.
-Doctors also want their patients to trust they will do their best in all cases.
+Doctors also want their patients to trust that they will do their best in all cases.
 Our healthcare system would fall apart if we lost that sense of trust.

 We also need to realize that medical professionals are ordinary, fallible humans.
 They make mistakes at their job just like everyone else.
-The problem is their mistakes have the potential to ruin a patient’s life or even kill them.
+The problem is that their mistakes have the potential to ruin a patient’s life or even kill them.
 If no system were in place to hold medical practitioners liable for their negligence, doctors would not be incentivized to prevent or correct mistakes.
 Additionally, medical malpractice victims need to feel a sense of justice for their loss.
 Victims of medical malpractice would have to suffer in silence if they did not have a way to be compensated for their injuries.
 By holding negligent practitioners liable for their actions and by giving victims a voice, medical malpractice lawsuits play an important role in the healthcare industry.

 Medical Malpractice Law In Florida